Myndex/TuttleAndButtle/README.md

 ***AS A SIDE NOTE:*** To be clear, there is nothing at all about the APCA *algorithm* that prevents "backwards compatibility" to the old WCAG&nbsp;2.
 APCA itself is just an algorithm that predicts contrast perception.
 It is a matter of the development nd writing of the _guidelines_ that answers the question of backwards compatibility.

-Also, the area where APC-RC is not backwards compatible with WCAG&nbsp;2 is the area where WCAG&nbsp;2 is harmful to readability for color insensitive folks.
-This is the one area where Mr. Eggert and friends are frequently claiming that _"you have to follow WCAG&nbsp;2 because, laws..."_ which is not supportable, when the failings and bad law that WCAG&nbsp;2 creates has never been proven in a court of law as valid—and in fact the one case where that was claimed was thrown out.
+The area where APC-RC guidelines are intentionally not backwards compatible with WCAG&nbsp;2, is the area where WCAG&nbsp;2 is harmful to readability for color insensitive folks.
+This is the one area where Mr. Eggert and friends are frequently claiming that _"you have to follow WCAG&nbsp;2 because, laws..."_ which is not supportable, when the failings and bad law that WCAG&nbsp;2 creates have not been proven in a court of law as valid.

 ### We consider it inappropriate to support backwards compatibility to guidelines that are harmful.